camilastock/opendxl-nmap-service-python/README.md

 ## Installation

-To start using the DXL Nmap Python Service:
+To start using the OpenDXL Nmap Python Service:

 * Download the [Latest Release](https://github.com/camilastock/opendxl-nmap-service-python/releases)
 * Extract the release .zip file